Logistics Management & SCM: The definitive guide

 There are four main types or categories of logistics management–inbound, production, outbound, and reverse.

-• Inbound logistics management, primarily focuses on moving resources from suppliers into a company’s warehouses.
+Inbound logistics primarily focuses on moving resources from suppliers into a company’s warehouse, and from there to a production facility.
 This process includes the transportation of raw materials, construction tools, essential parts, and in some cases, even office equipment and supplies.
 Inbound logistics management is fundamental since disruptions in supply can cause delays in production that affect the rest of the entire supply chain.

-• Finally, reverse logistics is the process of managing goods that have been unused during the production process or returned by end-users.
+Finally, reverse logistics is the process of returning goods from the customer back to the distributrion center.
 The reverse logistics process includes the management of refunds and returns, but also the recycling or reuse of materials that went unused during production.
 Often, this material is included again as stock or inventory and placed in company warehouses or returned to its suppliers.

 In addition to these four main categories, other types include, but are not limited to, third party (3PL), fourth party (4PL), and green logistics.
 This, of course, varies by industry and depends on each business and its practices.